Updated 31 May 2022

-If clients or customers don’t pay you on time, your business can struggle.
-To maintain a healthy cash flow and avoid insolvency, chasing debts can be as important as making sales.
-This is why every business needs to learn the vital survival skill of debt recovery.
+If clients or customers don’t pay you on time, or if you're always chasing overdue invoices, your business can struggle.
+To maintain a healthy cash flow and avoid insolvency, ensuring prompt payment of debts can be as important as making sales.
+This is why every business needs to learn the vital survival skills of debt recovery and credit control.

 One payment a few days late may not seem like a big issue for your business.
 But it’s easy to fall into the habit of letting payments miss their deadlines.
 The upshot is that your business does not have the cash in the bank it expects to have at any given time.
 At worst, it can mean that a business that is thriving in theory can find itself cash-poor and even insolvent.

 Unpaid debts also hamper your ability to invest in the future, as well as (ironically) your own creditworthiness with other lenders, making it harder to obtain loans.
 Time spent chasing bad debts can also detract from the business and make it harder to win new clients.
 You may even have to write off debts – meaning you’ve worked for nothing.

 Customers could be late paying for any of a number of reasons.
 Your task is to work out which it is in each case, and address it without harming your working relationship.

 A big client may assume that you need it more than it needs you.
 This may make them lazy about paying you on time.

 Solution: Nip this in the bud early on, before you become too reliant on that client.
 If they persist, find another big client who won’t let you down.

 Late payment can be a warning sign about the financial health of your customer.
 If they’re struggling to keep afloat or have larger creditors pressing them for payment, they might avoid paying your invoice until they have more cash.

 Solution: Stay in regular contact so you have plenty of notice of any possible delays (and to ensure they can’t ‘forget’ about you).